Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The ComboBox Event Procedure is the same as the TextBox Code.

-The active Field background will be highlighted with the Yellow color when the Field receives the Focus.
+The active Field background will be highlighted yellow when the Field receives the Focus.

 Test Running the Form.